AdegokeOmoniyi/nike-landing-page/README.md

 # nike-landing-page
-A Nike landing page built with HTML, CSS, and JAVASCRIPT
+A Nike landing page built with HTML and CSS